sarahconnollybristol/cs-uob.github.io/PGT/Setup/AlpineM1.md

 Download and open UTM https://mac.getutm.app

-Create a new virtual machine
+Create a new virtual machine by selecting 'start from scratch'

 ![](Images/AlpineM1/create-new-vm.png)

-Adjust information in the following tabs and fields
+### Adjust information in the following tabs and fields

-information – name it alpine
+- Information – name it alpine

 System – architecture = ARM64 (aarch64)